naltun/vmrss/README.md

 NOTE: `make` defaults to using `tcc (Tiny C Compiler)` if it is installed.
 Otherwise it uses `gcc (GNU Compiler Collection)`.

+NOTE: This requires a Unix machine.
+It has only been tested on GNU/Linux (GNU userspace with the Linux kernel).

 ## License